Carbon-Twelve-C12/quantera/README.md

 - **White-Label Customization**: For institutional asset managers
 - **Developer Ecosystem**: SDK and template marketplace
 - **Trade Finance Capabilities**: Support for letters of credit, invoice receivables, warehouse receipts, and other trade finance instruments with fractional ownership
+- **Custom Asset Creation**: Flexible framework for creating any tokenized asset type with customizable fields

 ## Project Structure
 ```